Generic selectors

 IASST.
 Courtesy: Twitter

-Assam: IASST Develops Electrochemical Sensing Platform For Detecting Carcinogenic & Mutagenic In Food
+IASST Develops Electrochemical Sensing Platform For Detecting Carcinogenic & Mutagenic In Food

 Such chemicals include carcinogenic ones like NDMA and NDEA, which may also alter the chemical composition of our DNA.

-Hence it is important to develop detection techniques to detect them.
+Hence, it is important to develop detection techniques to detect them.

 Most of the techniques used for the detection of Nitrosamine have detection limits in ?M.